 • In a laboratory study: cow’s milk stimulated growth of prostate cancer cells by 30%.

-• Regarding cancer, the problem could be growth hormones (the natural ones that are in organic milk also)(Not counting, in the US, that cows are also injected with bovine growth hormone to produce more milk).
+• Regarding cancer, the problem could be growth hormones (the natural ones that are in organic milk also),

 In “The End of Alzheimer’s”, Doctor Bredesen recommends minimising dairy consumption, as it’s linked to some of the 36 ways that the brain can be stressed, leading to Alzheimer’s Disease.